IBM/aspera-cli/docs/README.md

 Command execution will result in output (terminal, stdout/stderr).
 The information displayed depends on the action.

-To redirect results to a file, use option `output`.
+To redirect results to a file, use option `--out.file`.

 #### Types of output data